Smylers/library_scraper/README.md

 # library_scraper

-## Download library book loan history from Capita Prism web interfaces.
+## Download library book loan history from Capita Prism web interfaces

 If your public library uses `capitadiscovery.co.uk` for its online accounts, you can use this program to download your loan history into a spreadsheet, so